 The Best Use of Color award was especially difficult to choose as there were so many beautifully colored soaps!
 Ultimately, I had to choose Christina Biehl’s Wooden Heartbeat soap because of the unique shimmer and depth of color she was able to achieve.
 The colors are all well-mixed, and show excellent contrast between the hearts and background color:

 Christina lives in Germany and makes soap as a hobby.
-You can check out her blog post about this soap by clicking on the photo above!

 Finally, the Best Soap Newbie award goes to a soapmaker who has made fewer than 50 batches and has been making soap for only three months!
 Congratulations to Emily Drew in Ohio for her amazing soap called The Magic Hour: